 - For recessed lighting fixtures, look for Energy Star-qualified reflector bulbs.
 The coating on the backs of these bulbs reflects light out of the fixture, so more of it goes to light your room.
 Keep in mind that bulbs that aren’t Energy Star-qualified, as well as spiral-shaped bulbs, generally burn too hot to be used in recessed fixtures.
 Always check the manufacturer’s description to make sure the bulb you want is safe for the fixture you plan to put it in.
 This includes motion-sensor lights.

-Learn more about Black Diamond Plumbing & Mechanical’s energy efficient lighting tips and solutions, or call (866) 350-4793 to schedule a professional visit to your Chicagoland home!
+Learn more about Black Diamond Plumbing & Mechanical’s energy efficient lighting tips and solutions, or call (866) 350-4793 to schedule professional services!

 Image Provided by Shutterstock.com

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!

 Proudly ServingThe Chicagoland Area